Unshakable Dreams

 "Look here, you realise that during each visit I was on recreation?" seeing me nod, he added: "Not on university service.
 I visit universities, officially, as a librarian during term time.
 When you are on leave, don't you like to put it all behind you?
 You see my point?"

-"Sure," I said quite perplexed, "but I simply don't make professional calls; I'd rather stay at home than attend a function when on leave!"
+"Sure," I said quite perplexed, "but I simply don't make professional calls, I'd rather stay at home than attend a function when on leave!"

 He reflected for a moment, as a person does when he seeks to make a difficult point indirectly.
 He then said: "But don't you, on occasions, pretend that you are in a sort of different world when you are away.
 Something perhaps related to a hobby?"